2023 Solar Incentives Guide for Bowie, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Bowie solar installation company.
+Your local Bowie solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives